hashicorp/design-system/website/docs/components/alert/partials/code/how-to-use.md

 </Hds::Alert>
 ```

-#### Dismiss
+### Dismissal

-In some cases the alert needs to be dismissable.
-In this case you have to pass a callback function to the `onDismiss` argument.
-This will also automatically add a "dismiss/close" button to the alert, that when clicked will execute the callback function.
+To enable dismissibility, pass a callback function to the `onDismiss` argument.
+This will add a "dismiss/close" button to the alert.
+When that button is clicked, the callback function will be executed.

-**Important**: the actual implementation of what happens to the alert when the callback function is invoked is left to the developer (this will likely depent on the type of alert, on the context of where it's used, on the specific use case, etc.).
+Given the variety of use cases and contexts in which alerts are used across products, application teams will need to implement the callback function.

 ```handlebars
 <Hds::Alert @type="inline" @color="warning" @onDismiss={{this.noop}} as |A|>